Cardiopulmonary Resuscitation for Infants

 Reasons for Procedure

-The outcome will depend on the cause and how soon effective CPR was started.
-Many victims are unable to regain a normal heartbeat after it has stopped.
+The outcome varies.
+It depends on the cause and how soon CPR was started.
+After the heart has stopped, a normal heartbeat may not come back.

 What to Do

 Prior to Procedure